gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When defining secondary variants, there is a new [ConfigurationVariant](javadoc/org/gradle/api/artifacts/ConfigurationVariant.html#getDescription--) method available to supply a note or description for the variant.
 These descriptions will be printed by the `outgoingVariants` report and defaults have been added for existing secondary variants produced by the Java plugin.

+### Dependency resolution results can be used as task inputs

 ### Continuous build is responsive on Windows and macOS

 Continuous Build allows you to automatically re-execute the build with the same requested tasks when inputs change.